weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The material on functions of several variables is almost completely re- written, with many details filled in, and with more examples and more motiva- tion.
-The proof of the inverse function theorem—the key item in Chapter 9—is X PREFACE
+The proof of the inverse function theorem-the key item in Chapter 9-is X PREFACE

 simplified by means of the fixed point theorem about contraction mappings.